curiousoffice/playbook/README.rst

 --------

 Every morning, each project team gets together for 15 minutes.
-We talk about what we did yesterday, what we're going to do today, and expose blockers.
+We talk about the current sprint goals and how we are in regards to it, reprioritizing tasks if needed.
 We immediately resolve blockers together or help the person in need following the standup.

 We do this in order to:

+- Align ourselves to the sprint's goal
 - See each other face-to-face
 - Learn what others are doing in order to help them
-- Build accountability and trust

 Tasks
 -----

-We have used Redmine, JIRA, Pivotal Tracker, Asana, Trello, and other task management systems over the years.
-The following section details a process that uses JIRA, however the overall process remains relatively the same if other tools are used instead.
+We have used Jira, Redmine, Pivotal Tracker, Asana, Trello, and other task management systems over the years.
+The following section details a process that uses Jira, however the overall process remains relatively the same if other tools are used instead.
 No two products are the same, so flexibility in the product development process is important.
-JIRA responds well to changing the structure of the process "on the fly."
+Jira responds well to changing the structure of the process "on the fly."

 In any task management system, it's important to have a clear understanding of